 Separating fact from fiction accurately can seem daunting.
 But getting to the truth is always worth the effort – even if it's not what you want to hear!
 Use these six steps to weed out the truth from the lies:

 1. Develop a Critical Mindset

-One of the main reasons fake news is such a big issue is that it is often believable, which means it's easy to get caught out.
-Many fake news stories are also written to create "shock value," that is, a strong instinctive reaction such as fear or anger.
+One of the main reasons fake news is such a big issue is that it is often believable, so it's easy to get caught out.
+Much fake news is also written to create "shock value," that is, a strong instinctive reaction such as fear or anger.

 This means it's essential that you keep your emotional response to such stories in check.
 Instead, approach what you see and hear rationally and critically.

 Ask yourself, "Why has this story been written?
 Is it to persuade me of a certain viewpoint?
 Is it selling me a particular product?
-Or is it trying to get me to click through to another website?"
+Or is it trying to get me to click through to another website?
+Am I being triggered?"

 2. Check the Source

-Check the URL of the page, too.
-(A URL, or Uniform Resource Locator, is a web address that helps browsers to find a site on the internet.)
-Strange-sounding URLs that end in extensions like ".infonet" and ".offer," rather than ".com" or ".co.uk," or that contain spelling errors, may mean that the source is suspect.
+Check the web address for the page you're reading.
+Spelling errors in company names, or strange-sounding extensions like ".infonet" and ".offer," rather than ".com" or ".co.uk," may mean that the source is suspect.

-Trusted online sources like Snopes can help you to verify stories that sound too good to be true.
+Trusted online fact-checking sites like Snopes can help you to verify stories that sound too good to be true.